tensorchord/envd/README.md

 1. Declare the list of dependencies (CUDA, python packages, your favorite IDE, and so on) in `build.envd`
 1. Simply run `envd up`.
-1. Develop in the environment.
+1. Develop in the isolated environment.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/5100735/189058399-3865a039-9459-4e74-83dd-3ee2ecadfef5.svg" width="75%"/>